josh-collinsworth/joco-sveltekit/src/lib/content/posts/enjoyed-in-2024.md

 ## Reading

-I didn't read as much this year as I did last year (and what I _did_ read, I didn't always enjoy), but here are my highlights:
+I didn't read as much this year as I did last year, so that's one reason this list is a little short.
+Another is: what I _did_ read, I didn't always enjoy.
+I have a habit of buying books I know nothing about based on a recommendation I saw from someone somewhere, and that led to at least a few books I read but didn't especially enjoy this year (which I won't dwell on because that's not this list, and because it's not really those books' fault they weren't what I was looking for).
+All that said, here are my highlights:

 ### A Closed and Common Orbit